techthiyanes/tutorials-5/README.md

 <h1 align="center">🏃‍♀️Runhouse 🏠 Tutorials</h1>

-**tldr;** PyTorch lets you send any Python code or data `.to(device)`, so why can't you do `my_fn.to('a_gcp_a100')` or `my_table.to('parquet_in_s3')`?
+**tldr;** PyTorch lets you send your model or tensor `.to('cuda')`, so why can't you do `my_fn.to('a_gcp_a100')` or `my_table.to('parquet_in_s3')`?
-Runhouse allows just that: send code and data to any of your compute or data infra, all in Python, and continue to use them eagerly exactly as they were.
+Runhouse allows just that: send code and data to any compute or data infra, all in Python and inside your own cloud accounts, and continue to use them eagerly as they were.
-Take a look at this [Stable Diffusion example](t01_Stable_Diffusion/p01_sd_generate.py) - it lets you run Stable Diffusion inferences on your own cloud GPU in minutes, but there's no magic yaml, DSL, or "submitting for execution."
+Take a look at this [Stable Diffusion example](t01_Stable_Diffusion/p01_sd_generate.py) - Runhouse lets you start sending Stable Diffusion inferences to your cloud GPU instantly, and there's no magic yaml, DSL, or "submitting for execution."
-And because it's not stateless, we can pin the model to GPU memory ([tutorial 1-01a](t01_Stable_Diffusion/p02_faster_sd_generate.py)), and get super fast inference (~1.5s/image for SD-2 on an A100 before any compilation!).
+Because it's not stateless like most serverless compute, we can pin the model to GPU memory ([tutorial 1-01a](t01_Stable_Diffusion/p02_faster_sd_generate.py)), and get super fast inference (~1.5s/image for SD-2 on an A100 before any compilation!).
 There's much more, like being able to access your code, compute, and data from anywhere with a Python interpreter and an internet connection,